BartMassey/basic-literacy/README.markdown

 - Include the extension by including the line "Include Basic Literacy by Bart Massey." after your project's heading.
 - Mark a thing as "Erasable" to inherit all characteristics from Basic Literacy.
 Add an if-statement to read it's contents unless it's empty.

 	The Poet's Notebook is erasable scenery on the desk.
-The description is "A notebook to transform thoughts and tears into words. </br>[if read text of the Poet's Notebook is not empty] [read text][end if]".
-Understand "notebook" as the Poet's Notebook. </br>Understand "write [text] on [Poet's Notebook]" as writing it on.
+The description is "A notebook to transform thoughts and tears into words.
+	[if read text of the Poet's Notebook is not empty] [read text][end if]".
+Understand "notebook" as the Poet's Notebook.
+	Understand "write [text] on [Poet's Notebook]" as writing it on.

 - A "marker" is a Thing used to write on your new Writable Thing.
 Make a new thing and inherit from the Marker.